Raw Material Testing

 What is RAW MATERIAL TESTING and why is it important?

 Raw materials are most often screened for viral contamination using molecular detection, specifically PCR, as it is highly sensitive and rapid.
-The issue with PCR is that it cannot discriminate between live-replicating virus and virus which has been inactivated through, for example irradiation.
-PCR would therefore identify serum as containing virus even through it was fully inactivated, presenting no risk.
+The issue with PCR is that it cannot discriminate between live-replicating virus and virus which has been inactivated through, for example, irradiation.
+PCR would therefore identify serum as containing virus even though it was fully inactivated, presenting no risk.
 More traditional cell-based methods can be used, but these can take weeks.
 Cell-based methods also run the risk of being permissible to infection without showing any cytopathic or histochemical indications.

 What we do

-- mAbs and recombinant biologics
+- mAbs and recombinant proteins biologics

 - Viral vectors